Nawabs of Bengal: Independent nawabs

-The Nawabs profited from the revenue generated by the worldwide demand of muslin trade in Bengal, which was centered in Dhaka and Sonargaon.
-Murshidabad was a major center of silk production.
+The Nawabs profited from the revenue generated by the worldwide demand of muslin trade in Bengal, which was centred in Dhaka and Sonargaon.
+Murshidabad was a major centre of silk production.
 Shipbuilding in Chittagong enjoyed Ottoman and European demand.
-Patna was a center of metalworks and the military-industrial complex.
+Patna was a centre of metalworks and the military-industrial complex.
 The Bengal-Bihar region was a major exporter of gunpowder and saltpetre.
 The Nawabs presided over an era of growing organization in banking, handicrafts, and other trades.

 Bengal attracted traders from across Eurasia.
 Traders were lodged at caravanserais, including the Katra Masjid in Murshidabad; and the Bara Katra and Choto Katra in Dhaka.
-Dutch Bengali trading posts included the main Dutch port of Pipeli in Orissa; the Dutch settlement in Rajshahi; and the towns of Cossimbazar and Hugli.
-The Danes built trading posts in Bankipur and on islands of the Bay of Bengal.
-Balasore in Orissa was a prominent Austrian trading post.
+The expulsion of the Portuguese settlement in Chittagong diverted the centre of international trade away from Dhaka to the new city of Murshidabad, owning to its location on the banks of the Bhagirathi, downstream of which the Europeans had set up their business centres.
+The Armenians had set up their settlement and a church at Saidabad locality of Berhampore, while a Jain community of bankers developed in Jiaganj-Azimganj.
+The Portuguese continued to have a minor presence in Bandel, mostly centered around their church.
+Dutch Bengali trading posts included the Dutch settlement in Rajshahi; the town of Hugli and warehouses in Baranagar & Kalikapur locality of Murshibabad.
+The French set up in the city of Chandannagar and warehouses in Saidabad & Sandwip.
+The Danes were set up in the city of Serampore.
+The British developed the city of Calcutta and a warehouse in Cossimbazar.
+An attempt by the Austrians to set up an outpost in Bankipur was stonewalled by the British.
+Dhaka continued to attract Dutch, French and Armenians.
 Bengali cities were full of brokers, workers, peons, naibs, wakils, and ordinary traders.

 The Nawabs were patrons of the arts, including the Murshidabad style of Mughal painting, Hindustani classical music, the Baul tradition, and local craftsmanship.
 The second Nawab Shuja-ud-Din Muhammad Khan developed Murshidabad's royal palace, military base, city gates, revenue office, public audience hall (durbar), and mosques in an extensive compound called Farrabagh (Garden of Joy) which included canals, fountains, flowers, and fruit trees.
 The second Nawab's reign saw a period of economic and political consolidation.

 The third Nawab Sarfaraz Khan was preoccupied with military engagements, including Nader Shah's invasion of India.
 Sarfaraz Khan was killed at the Battle of Giria by his deputy Alivardi Khan.
 The coup by Alivardi Khan led to the creation of a new dynasty.
-Nawab Alivardi Khan endured brutal raids by the Maratha Empire.
-The Marathas undertook six expeditions in Bengal from 1741–1748.
-The Maratha general Raghunath Rao conquered large parts of Orissa.
-Nawab Alivardi Khan made peace with Raghunathrao in 1751, ceding large parts of Orissa up to the river Subarnarekha.
-The Marathas demanded an annual tribute payment.
-The Marathas also promised to never to cross the boundary of the Nawab's territory.
-European trading companies also grew more influential in Bengal.
+However he was also known as Shuja ul-Mulk (hero of the country) mostly due to him repelling all Maratha invasions of Bengal.

+Afghan Insurrections

+The Afghan insurrections in Bengal, also known as the Afghan mutinies were a series of four revolts led by the Afghans living in the Bengal Subah between 1745-1750.
+They were led by ambitious individuals like Mustafa Khan, Sardar Khan and Shamshir Khan with the intent to carve out their own Afghan state in Bengal.
+The insurrections were ultimately suppressed.